parnuphun/Steam-review-crawler/README.md

 - Steam Review : https://steamcommunity.com/app/730/reviews/?filterLanguage=all&p=1&browsefilter=mostrecent

 - Problem
-  - When headless is false and while scraping and you close your browser you will get an error.
+  - When headless is false when scraping data, Chromium browser will be opened to simulate And while you are in the process of scraping that data and you close the browser it will cause an error and sometimes it won't.
   - When you export a csv file, the review field is not displayed and languages other than English are rendered incorrectly.